Why Brands Hesitate To Collaborate With The Influencers?

 Let me put it in perspective

-Very recently Emma Chamberlain, a famous YouTuber and Instagram celebrity had received a major backlash.
+Very recently Emma Chamberlain, a famous YouTuber and Instagram celebrity received a major backlash.
 This is due to her being a brand ambassador for a skincare brand.
 She uploaded a sponsored post, endorsing a new skincare brand, and her audience took a dig at her.
 The reason is she posted inauthentic content and lied about using the skincare products to treat her acne.
 The audience could catch the lie as Emma has previously created very similar content for two more skincare brands.
-In this content, she stated how she was dealing with acne problems and the products helped her get clear skin.
+In this context, she stated how she was dealing with acne problems and the products helped her get clear skin.
 Fans noted how inauthentic it was to work as a brand ambassador for three different skincare brands for the same issue of acne.
 Especially, while she also promoted the use of medicinal drug Accutane for acne treatment.

 Image for post

-via wingsandtea on Instagram
+Image source: wingsandtea on Instagram

 Such carelessness puts a big question on the credibility of the influencer.
 It makes brands lose interest in hosting such campaigns and investing money in influencer marketing.